jackshee/LectinBinding/README.md

 - Start with `ESM Embeddings.ipynb` which explains how the amino acid sequences are converted to vector embeddings leveraging `ESM2`.
 - `Reproducing LectinOracle.ipynb` simply retrains a model with similar architecture as the one used in `glycowork`.
 I did this to make sure I understood the details of how this model worked.
-- `Glycowork ML Demos.ipynb` is just preliminary exploration of the package `glycowork` which is used extensively in this project.
+- `Exploring Glycowork.ipynb` is just preliminary exploration of the package `glycowork` which is used extensively in this project.
 In fact, all dataset curation is done (not by me) but by the authors of the package.
 See references.
 - `NCBI ID.ipynb` is the start towards some further data integration.

 # Future Work